Matthew Bourne’s New Adventures & Re:Bourne are delighted to announce a new partnership with Central School of Ballet.

 The company is committed to supporting dance schools and conservatoires in nurturing, and developing the next generation of talent for the company and the Student Associates programme will build on existing work in this area.
 New Adventures has a long history of employing dancers who have graduated from Central School of Ballet, including Seren Williams (2016 graduate) who will be making her debut in Matthew Bourne’s The Red Shoes this November.
 This project has also emerged following the recent appointment of longstanding Company member, Christopher Marney, as the new Artistic Director of Ballet Central.

 Two third year students from Central School of Ballet have been selected as our first Student Associates.
 Stephen Murray and Brittanie Dillon, were selected after a weekend of auditions led by Matthew Bourne (Artistic Director, New Adventures) and Etta Murfitt (Associate Artistic Director, New Adventures).
 Stephen and Brittanie will attend The Red Shoes rehearsal and creation period at the Backstage Centre, Essex.
-They will then support the Company by performing in various performances during the show’s Christmas season at Sadler’s Wells from 6 December 2016 – 29 January 2017.
+They will then support the Company by performing in various performances during the show’s Christmas season at Sadler’s Wells from 6 December 2016 – 29 January 2017, and further on in The Red Shoes UK tour.

 Matthew Bourne says, “I’m delighted to be building on our partnership with Central School of Ballet.
 Central frequently delivers first rate performers that go on to have long careers with New Adventures, including Dominic North, Danny Reubens, Nicole Kabera and Andrew Monaghan.
 They are the perfect partner school to be launching this new initiative with, to further build on our commitment to supporting the best schools to deliver the best talent to the sector.”